-Pregabalin belongs to a class called anticonvulsants.
-It works by reducing the pain signals sent out from the damaged nerves and can be used for neuropathic pain such as diabetic neuropathy and postherpetic neuralgia, as adjunctive therapy for focal seizures, and generalised anxiety disorder.
+Pregabalin belongs to a class of medications called anticonvulsants.
+It works by reducing the pain signals sent out from the damaged nerves and can be used for neuropathic pain such as diabetic neuropathy and postherpetic neuralgia, as adjunctive therapy for focal seizures, and generalized anxiety disorder.

 Pregabalin can be taken orally as tablets or capsules.
 The oral adult dosages for different uses are listed below:

 Start with 150 mg daily in 2-3 divided doses, then increase if necessary to 300 mg daily in 2-3 divided doses after 3-7 days and up to 600 mg daily in 2-3 divided doses after 7 days.

 As adjunctive therapy for focal seizures

 Start with 25 mg twice daily, then increase 50 mg daily at 7-day intervals and increase to 300 mg daily in 2-3 divided doses for 7 days, then increase if necessary up to 600 mg daily in 2-3 divided doses.